-You know you have a special place in a community’s heart when people in large numbers show up early in the day, to move you from one small location to a bigger location while capturing the imagination of a city.
-This is the gift Torontonians gave to A Different Booklist Cultural Centre (ADBCC) as they moved them from the former Mirvish Village to its temporary location across the street to the magical address of 777 Bathurst Street.
+You know that you have a special place in a community’s heart when people show up in large numbers early in the day, to move you from one location to another.
+This not only captured our imagination, but the imagination of the city.
+This is the gift Torontonians gave to A Different Booklist Cultural Centre (ADBCC) on February 4th, 2017, as they moved us from the former Mirvish Village to our temporary location across the street at 777 Bathurst Street.

 While we pride ourselves that ADBCC is an iconic destination here in Toronto, we are most proud of the work behind the scenes to foster youth leadership, document a neighborhood’s history, promote community well-being and launch innovation.

 A Different Booklist Cultural Centre (ADBCC) – The People’s Residence was incorporated in 2015.
 It is a non-profit hub and destination that provides opportunities to experience the rich culture and history of Canadians of African and Caribbean ancestry.
 Located in Toronto’s iconic Bathurst-Bloor neighbourhood, ADBCC engages the public to learn about these proud stories using literature, music, drama, dance and visual arts.
 We invite everyone to join us on this journey of discovery, inspiration and celebration.
 LEGACY LIVES HERE!

 Join us on our social media as we continue to write our names in the pages of Canadian history and legacy.